paulgovan/QRAGadget/README.md

 To format your raster image, click the *Raster* icon.
 Here you will see options for specifying the extents of your raster image (XMIN, XMAX, YMIN, and YMAX) as well as the [projection](https://rstudio.github.io/leaflet/raster.html) of your raster layer.
 It is very important that your raster layer is tagged with the correct project coordinate reference system.
 Finally, you can specify the number of bins for your color palette.

+For this example, let's use the default values for XMIN, XMAX, YMIN, and YMAX as well as the given projection:

 ![Raster Page](https://github.com/paulgovan/QRAGadget/blob/master/images/raster.PNG?raw=true)

 ## Map